agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 2. *Model-free* algorithms do not explicitly represent or learn the transition and reward functions.
 Instead they explicitly represent either a value function (i.e. an estimate of the $$Q^*$$-function) or a policy.

 The best known RL algorithm is [Q-learning](https://en.wikipedia.org/wiki/Q-learning), which works both for discrete MDPs and for MDPs with high-dimensional state spaces (where "function approximation" is required).
 Q-learning is a model-free algorithm that directly learns the expected utility/reward of each action under the optimal policy.
 We leave as an exercise the implementation of Q-learning in WebPPL.
 Due to the functional purity of WebPPL, a Bayesian version of Q-learning is more natural and in the spirit of this tutorial.
-See, for example "Bayesian Q-learning" [TODO cite Dearden] and the review of Bayesian model-free approaches in [TODO cite review].
+See, for example "Bayesian Q-learning" refp:dearden1998bayesian and this review of Bayesian model-free approaches refp:ghavamzadeh2015bayesian.